VMescape/IR/incident-response-plan-2024.md

 # Incident Response Plan (IRP)

 ## Purpose
-The purpose of this policy is to provide guidelines for handling security incidents that affect the organization's information systems and data.
+The purpose of this policy is to provide guidelines for handling security incidents that affect the [Organisation]'s information systems and data.
 The policy defines the roles and responsibilities of the incident response team and establishes procedures for reporting, detecting, analyzing, containing, eradicating, and recovering from security incidents.

 ## Scope
 This policy applies to all employees, contractors, and third-party vendors who have access to the organization's information systems and data.